deeplearning4j/deeplearning4j/maven.md

 # Maven for Python Programmers

 [Maven](https://en.wikipedia.org/wiki/Apache_Maven) is the most commonly used build automation tool for Java programmers.
-While there is no Python tool that matches Maven feature for feature, it is analogous to a package management system like [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) in Python, or PyBuilder.
+While there is no Python tool that matches Maven feature for feature, it is analogous to a package management system like [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) in Python, or PyBuilder, or [Distutils](http://docs.activestate.com/activepython/3.2/diveintopython3/html/packaging.html).

 It is also the single most convenient way to get up and running with Deeplearning4j, which offers a [Scala API](http://nd4j.org/scala.html) whose syntax will strike many Python programmers as eerily familiar, while offering them powerful concurrent features.